 Suzy Nelson, Vice President & Dean for Student Life

-After several months of careful planning and reimagining student life amidst a pandemic, I’m looking forward to beginning the semester and welcoming you back to campus.
-Aside from new living arrangements, policies (for undergraduates and graduate students), and procedures, everyone on campus has new responsibilities for managing risks associated with Covid-19 in our residences, academic buildings, labs, and shared spaces.
+After several months of careful planning and a fall semester when we reimagined student life amidst a pandemic, I’m looking forward to beginning the spring semester and welcoming you back to campus.
+Aside from new living arrangements, policies (for undergraduates and graduate students), and procedures, everyone on campus has additional responsibilities for managing risks associated with Covid-19 in our residences, academic buildings, labs, and shared spaces.

 The MIT experience is built on cooperation, teamwork, and mutual respect and support.
-These values can also help us contain the spread of the virus and make our new situation and campus experience feel as much like MIT as possible.
+These values can also help us contain the spread of the virus and make the campus experience feel as much like MIT as possible.

 I look forward to seeing you soon,